masquerave/masquerave.github.io/content/pages/about.md

 permalink: /about/
 ---

 The Masquerave Podcast is a regular podcast by Prague-based UK bass DJ and producer [Z-Kat](https://z-kat.bandcamp.com) that aims to showcase the best new music from the bass scene.
-Masquerave is now hosted by [Punctum Radio](https://www.radiopunctum.cz) and airs on the third Thursday of every other month at 9pm CET.
+Masquerave is now hosted by [Punctum Radio](https://www.radiopunctum.cz) and airs on the third Thursday of every other month.

 Masquerave began as a monthly podcast in December 2014 in which Z-Kat played a mix of the hottest tunes of the last month, often accompanied by a guest mix or feature mix with a theme.
 Each episode also featured a "release of the month" which celebrated the one EP or album from the month's selection which excelled the most in the now dying art of making a good release (as opposed to simply a collection of good tracks).